ansys/pyhps/doc/source/getting_started/index.rst

        python --version

 #.
-If a Python 3.x version is not installed, install the latest 3.x version from the
+If you do not have a Python 3.x version installed, install the latest 3.x version from the
-   `Python organization's Downloads <https://python.org>`_ page.
+   Python organization's `Downloads <https://python.org>`_ page.

 #.
 To see if you have ``pip`` installed, run this command: